Rishabh3243/AI_Saksham_Project/README.md

 ```

 # Notes
-Ensure your environment meets all the hardware and software requirements specified.
+- Ensure your environment meets all the hardware and software requirements specified.
-For best performance, use a high-resolution camera and ensure proper lighting conditions.
+- For best performance, use a high-resolution camera and ensure proper lighting conditions.
-The system should be tested in various scenarios to validate its accuracy and reliability.
+- The system should be tested in various scenarios to validate its accuracy and reliability.
-By following these instructions, you should be able to set up and run the Driver Behavior Monitoring System effectively.
-If you encounter any issues, please refer to the documentation or seek assistance from the project maintainers.
+- By following these instructions, you should be able to set up and run the Driver Behavior Monitoring System effectively.
+If you encounter any issues, please -refer to the documentation or seek assistance from the project maintainers.